morethantesting/morethantesting.github.io/blog/_posts/2021-02-10-software-testing-newsletters.markdown

 layout: post
 custom_css: blog/blog.css

-title: Top 5 Software Testing newsletters to follow in 2020
+title: Top 5 Software Testing newsletters to follow in 2021
 description: "Are you looking for fresh and high-quality news on Software Testing?
-Here you'll find top 5 Software Testing newsletters to follow in 2020."
+Here you'll find top 5 Software Testing newsletters to follow in 2021."
 excerpt: "Are you looking for fresh and high-quality news on Software Testing?
-Here you'll find top 5 Software Testing newsletters to follow in 2020."
+Here you'll find top 5 Software Testing newsletters to follow in 2021."
-date: 2020-02-10T17:27:46+00:00
+date: 2021-02-10T17:27:46+00:00

-image: /blog/assets/top-5-software-testing-newsletters-2020.png
+image: /blog/assets/software-testing-newsletters.png
-alt: "A colourful envelope illustration"
+alt: "An illustration of a colourful envelope"

 read_time: 3
 redirect_from: